 The Web Services Coordination Group will pay particular attention to related Web services work carried in external groups and recommend technical liaisons as appropriate, including work happening in the following organizations:

 The Web Services Coordination Group will hold a distributed meeting every other week.
 The Coordination Group may meet face-to-face if deemed necessary.

 The home page of the Coordination Group, maintained by the Chair and Team contact, provides convenient access to:

 The Coordination Group meeting records must include attendance, the results of the group's decisions, and action items.
 These records must be made publicly available except for W3C-confidential and administrative information.
 The Chair is responsible for deciding what information is to be withheld from the public record.

 W3C promotes an open working environment.
 Whenever possible, technical decisions should be made unencumbered by intellectual property right (IPR) claims.
-W3C's policy for intellectual property is set out in section 2.2 of the W3C Process document and in the W3C Current Patent Practice document.
+This Coordination Group will operate under the W3C Current Patent Practice as amended by the W3C Patent Policy Transition Procedure.